ricky-davis/AstroLauncher/README.md

 # Disables Auto Update -- Notifies but does not download
 DisableAutoUpdate = False

+# Allows the launcher to autoUpdate every time the server restarts
+UpdateOnServerRestart=True

 # Disable the server console popup window.
 DisableServerConsolePopup=False